zapier/zapier-platform-cli/docs/cli.md

   **Usage:** `zapier init [location]`

   Initializes a new zapier app.
-Clones a working example Github repository Zapier app.
+If you specify a template, will download and install app from that template.

 After running this, you'll have a new example app in your directory.
 If you re-run this command on an existing directory it will leave existing files alone and not clobber them.

-> Note: this doesn't register the app with Zapier - try `zapier register "Example"` and `zapier push` for that!
+> Note: this doesn't register the app with Zapier - try `zapier register "Example"` and `zapier deploy` for that!

 **Arguments**

-* `.` -- _optional_, , default is `.`
+* `location [value]` -- _optional_, Default is `.`
 * `--template={minimal,helloworld}` -- _optional_, select a starting app template, default is `minimal`

 ```bash